-DDRS' Board also relies on DTCC's Internal Audit Department ("IAD").
-The General Auditor, or the Deputy General Auditor, provides reporting and information directly to the DDRS Audit Committee governed by the DDRS Audit Committee Charter.
+DDRS' Board also relies on DTCC's IAD.
+The IAD provides reporting and information directly to the DDRS Audit Committee governed by the DDRS Audit Committee Charter.

-The role of DTCC's IAD is to provide independent and objective assurance to challenge the adequacy of DTCC's control environment to promote the organizations resiliency and security, through the assessment of the overall control environment, risk management and control frameworks.
+The role of IAD is to provide independent and objective assurance to challenge the adequacy of DTCC's control environment to promote the organizations resiliency and security, through the assessment of the overall control environment, risk management and control frameworks.
 IAD will support the Board in its oversight of the governance, risk and control frameworks and will achieve and maintain the highest level of professional standards, while helping the company achieve its objectives.